 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board hasappointed M/s.
 Martinho Ferrao & Associates Practising Company Secretaries toconduct the secretarial audit of the Company.
 The Secretarial Audit Report for thefinancial year ended 31st March 2019 is annexed herewith and marked as Annexure 4to this Report.
 The Secretarial Audit Report does not contain any qualificationreservation or adverse remark.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES ACT2013

-As the Company is engaged in the business of providing infrastructural facilities theprovisions of Section 186 of the Companies Act 2013 related to loans made guaranteesgiven or securities provided are not applicable to the Company.
-However the details ofthe same are provided in the standalone financial statement at Note no.45.
+The Company being formed for and engaged in real estate development (Infrastructuralfacilities) is exempt from the provisions of Section 186 of the Companies Act 2013related to any loans made or any guarantees given or any securities provided or anyinvestments made by the Company.
+However the details of the investments made and loansgiven are provided in the standalone financial statement at Note nos.
+7 and 8.